apollographql/apollo-server/README.md

 The raw source content of that documentation is available within the `docs/` directory of this monorepo, but the _Edit on GitHub_ buttons at the bottom of each page can be used to contribute suggestions or improvements to the published content.

-## Apollo Server Development
+## Development

-If you want to develop Apollo Server locally you must follow the following instructions:
+If you want to develop or contribute to Apollo Server itself, we suggest the following:

 - Fork this repository